 Chattahoochee Valley Community College offers emergency medical training for the EMT program.
 The EMT program consists of one semester of classes and clinical training.
 The student registers for eleven (11) semester hours (2 hours of CPR, if needed) of instruction and clinical rotation.
 Upon successful completion of the EMT program, the student is eligible to take the National Registry Exam.
-After passing the National Registry Exam, the student is eligible for

-State of Alabama licensure as an EMT Technician.
+After passing the National Registry Exam, the student is eligible for State of Alabama licensure as an EMT Technician.
 Students enrolled in the EMT program are responsible for additional costs and fees related to the program and not included in tuition.
 Such costs can include, but are not limited to: physicals, criminal background checks, random drug screening, clinical uniforms, and required clinical supplies.

-credit hours

-Required EMT co ourses 11

-EMS 100 Cardiopulmonary Resuscitation I 1
+cardiopulmonary Resuscitation I

 EMS 118 Emergency Medical Technician 9

-EMS 119 Emergency Medical Technician Clinical
+EMS 119 Emergency Medical Technician Clinical 1

-Total 11